Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Model and methods

 where $\hat b_i^\dagger = (\hat b_{i,\uparrow}^\dagger,\hat b_{i,\downarrow}^\dagger)$, the boson spinor, creates bosonic spinons, and ${\boldsymbol \sigma} = \sigma^1 {\bf u}_x + \sigma^2 {\bf u}_y + \sigma^3 {\bf u}_z$ denotes the Pauli matrices.
 We also define $\sigma^0$ as the $2\times 2$ identity matrix, with $\alpha=0,1,2,3$ labeling the components.

 To reproduce the correct spin-$S$ algebra, one must impose the boson-number constraint

 which projects out unphysical states.
-While exact enforcement would render the representation faithful, in practice it is too complicated \cite{wang_schwinger-boson_2000} and the constraint is implemented on average via site-dependent Lagrange multipliers:
+While exact enforcement would render the representation faithful, in practice it is too demanding \cite{wang_schwinger-boson_2000}, and the constraint is implemented on average by introducing Lagrange multipliers:

 added to the Hamiltonian.
-This treatment allows one to view $S$ (or $\kappa$) as a parameter controlling the strength of quantum fluctuations, an advantage allowing us to explore the quantum melting of magnetic ordered states and see to which quantum spin liquid states they are related.
+In practice, translational invariance is imposed at the level of the chosen unit cell, so that the Lagrange multipliers are taken to be identical on equivalent sites, $\lambda_i \equiv \lambda_a$, where $a$ labels the inequivalent sites of the unit cell.
+This results in a set of independent parameters $\{\lambda_a\}$, rather than a single global $\lambda$.
+Within this framework, $S$ can be viewed as a parameter controlling the strength of quantum fluctuations, allowing us to explore the quantum melting of magnetically ordered states and their connection to quantum spin-liquid phases.

 The Hamiltonian (\ref{eq:model}) contains only SU(2)-invariant Heisenberg terms that take the generic form,

 where repeated indices are summed up, $J$ is the $3 \times 3$ coupling matrix on the bond $(i,j)$, and $T^{\alpha \beta}_{s_0 s_1 s_2 s_3} = \sigma^\alpha_{s_0,s_1} \sigma^\beta_{s_2,s_3}$ is a rank-4 tensor.
 Up to this stage, the parton construction remains exact, independent of the form of $J$.